MichaelCurrin/my-github-projects/docs/installation.md

     GITHUB_TOKEN=abcedf123
     ```

-This project is setup top _ignore_ this file to prevent it being accidentally committed and shared.
+This project has been set up to **ignore** this file, to prevent it being accidentally committed and shared publicly.